christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

 | Tesseract trained language      | 93      |
 | Caffe trained (NN)  | 152 |

-Caffe results do not improve, but Tesseract results are better on black & white images.
-This comes from the fact the first layers of the neural network do the preprocessing.
+Tesseract results are better on black & white images.
+Caffe results do not improve, this comes from the fact the first layers of the neural network do the preprocessing.